List of Gumby episodes: Official releases

+On June 24, 2015, it was announced that NCircle Entertainment has acquired the distribution rights to the original 1950s and 1960s series, the 1980s revival series and Gumby: The Movie in Region 1.
+It was announced that they would release The Gumby Show: The Complete 50s Series on DVD on September 22, 2015.
+Despite the DVD's title, it does not feature full episodes of The Gumby Show, which was a hosted variety program featuring interviews, games, comedy sketches and other content between the Gumby episodes.
+The Gumby Show: The 60s Series Volume 1 followed on February 23, 2016, and The Gumby Show: The 60s Series Volume 2 on September 13, 2016.
+NCircle opted to release an incomplete 1960s set that omits five Indian-themed episodes: "Siege of Boonesborough", "Pokey's Price", "Gold Rush Gumby", "Indian Country" and "The Indian Challenge".
+However, these five episodes were included in the Australian set.
+On October 2, 2018, the first volume of the 1980's series was released followed by volume 2 on August 6, 2019.
+The movie was released on Blu-ray/DVD combo pack (containing its original theatrical version) July 18, 2017.

 Unofficial releases

 There have been many home media releases that were not authorized by Art Clokey or Clokey Productions, and therefore are considered unofficial releases.

 In 1994, GoodTimes Entertainment released Christmas with Gumby on VHS.
 The set features "Scrooge Loose", "Santa-Witch", "Pigeon in a Plum Tree", and "Toy Crazy"/"Toy Joy" edited together as one half-hour program without any episode title sequences.
 It was re-released on DVD in 2003.
 GoodTimes Entertainment also released the VHS Fun with Gumby in 1994, containing the episodes "The Kachinas", "Tree Trouble", "Lion Drive", "Yard Work Made Easy", and "The Magic Show" (edited for time).

 In 1996, GoodTimes Entertainment released the VHS Gumby's Greatest Adventures.
 Later released on DVD in 2003, the set features "Toying Around", "Sad King Ott's Daughter", "The Blockheads", "Gumby Crosses the Delaware" (edited for time), "Gumby Concerto", "The Glob", "Gold Rush Gumby", "Baker's Tour" (edited for time), "The Black Knight", and "Gumby Racer".

 In 2013, Legend Films released Gumby's Best Episodes (The Original Adventures) on DVD.
 The set includes: "Tree Trouble", "Lion Drive", "Yard Work Made Easy", "Sad King Otts Daughter", "The Blockheads", "Gumby Concerto", "The Glob", "Bakers Tour", "The Black Knight", "The Kachinas", "In a Fix", "The Witty Witch", "The Groobee", "Gumby Racer", "Rain for Roo", and "Hidden Valley".